03 9 / 2013

 Honestly, what you talk about really depends on your adviser, your major, and the questions you have.
 Some might check in with you about how Orientation is going and how you’re adjusting, some might be more detached and just go through what you need to know about signing up for classes.
 If you have any about major planning, requirements, class set-up, etc., that meeting is a really good place to get them off your chest.

 You can certainly talk about domestic study abroad plans with your adviser, and it definitely doesn’t hurt to start early.
 Right now Reed doesn’t offer a domestic program with Harvard (we do offer a domestic study with Howard University), but that doesn’t bar you from putting together a program.

 Here is more info on domestic programs, international programs, and contact info for the International Programs Office.
 If you are considering any kind of study abroad, we would definitely suggest setting up a meeting with Paul DeYoung, the Director of International Programs.
 He can tell you all you would need to know about the specifics and nitty-gritty of applying for, arranging, and planning for any kind of study abroad trips.

 13 8 / 2013

-Anonymous asked: I want to join Reed's rowing team, but I have no experience at all.
+Anonymous said: I want to join Reed's rowing team, but I have no experience at all.
 I know that Reed has a beginner's PE class for rowing, but would that allow me to join the team?

 Basically, you don’t have to have much experience to do any sport at Reed.
 It helps, sure, but you’re not barred from participating.
 And that P.E. class?
 That is the rowing team.
 To sign up for crack-of-dawn, beautiful sunrise practice sessions on the Willamette, all you have to do is sign up for the class.
 (You receive P.E. credit for being on the team this way.)